 Recife is beautiful anytime thanks to its average year-round temperature in the 80s F. However, the city puts on a great carnival so you might want to schedule a visit to the Recife and Olinda carnivals in February/March, or to the off-season carnival, called Recifolia, in October.
 Either occasion means thousands of visitors, so make your reservations early.

-Boa Viagem Beach
+Lounge on Boa Viagem Beach

 Brazil is known for its beaches and Recife is no different.
-One of the best places to catch some sun is Boa Viagem, an upscale area, which also offers most of the restaurants and nightclubs — some of which are oceanfront.
+One of the best places to catch some sun is Boa Viagem, an upscale area, which also offers most of the restaurants and nightclubs—some of which are oceanfront.
 Just keep in mind that this beach is known to have bull sharks, so you may want to stay on the sand instead of going for a swim.

-Cultural Walking Tour
+Take a Cultural Walking Tour

 Olinda is the reason many visitors travel to Recife.
 Olinda is a living museum, a UNESCO heritage city, and considered to be the origin of the entire Brazilian culture of the 16th century.
 It's also very charming, with old stone churches, bright and colorful buildings, a stunning beach with coral reef pools, and more.